Ed94/SectoredLang/Docs/Platform Toolchain.md

 ## LP Directors :
 <pre>
-These are metaprogramming platforms that may be provided by a MAS platform.
+These are metaprogramming platforms that may be provided by a Language Platform.
 The language feature layering provides the default policy for what features are allowed from these directors.

-(Note: I may remove Alias, and Meta conceptaully as LP, or )
+(Note: I may remove Alias)

-Alias      Provides similar to functionality to using statements c++ for namespace along with being able to
-           specify amendments the backend language modules such as the lexer, parser, and symbol table.
-           As such things related to the langauge model can be changed.
-(So long as the alias backend allows for it) (I Don't have a fully fleshed out idea for how the extent of alias.
-           Its mostly a explicit context manipulation and language adaptation platform)
+Alias      Not sure how far this is going to go, but its going to be for symbol aliasing.

-Meta        Handles directives to tooling.
+LP         Handles directives to tooling.

 TT         Translation Time: Allows for translation time execution and code generation.
 </pre>

 ## LFLs (Language Feature Layering) :